RickWeber/100-days-of-code/r1-log.md

 going to do the next coding item on today's todo list: I'm going to follow along with someone's TidyTuesday R broadcast.
 Less time on python, less time on this project, but a chance to reset my brain a little bit.

+### R1D9 - 2020-08-06

+Okay, I've been throwing stuff at the wall to see what sticks, but now I've got a mess, so I'm backing up what I've got and starting from scratch(ish) again.

+I think I want agents to have some idea of average prices, but also some idea of variation in prices (i.e. is it worth while to buy from someone with extra low prices?)
+So I'm going to learn about incremental algorithms for calculating variance.

+Okay, I've found a useful wikipedia page: https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Weighted_incremental_algorithm

+I think I'll need to fix it to use numpy, but I can do that later.

+### R1D9 - 2020-08-06

+I'm over-complicating the model.
+At least as of right now.
+Tomorrow I'll simplify.
+Forget about all this price stuff.
+Let the trades be two randomly selected goods, and let the quantities be proportional to each agent's capabilities, then update production plans in the direction of what the agent successfully sells.
+It means no arbitrageurs, but it means a simple model that works.
+I can layer on complexity later.